Oyekunle-Mark/whos-who/README.md

-A contacts app witha name filter
+A react contacts app with name filter